 Our Share the Dignity founder, Rochelle Courtenay

 Rochelle is Share the Dignity’s founder and Managing Director; the title she is most proud of though is ‘Pad Lady’.
-Rochelle has led a team of volunteers collecting around 2.5 million sanitary products across Australia.
+Rochelle has led a team of volunteers collecting around 2.8 million period products across Australia.

 When Rochelle first learnt of homeless women going without basic sanitary items during their menstrual cycle, she decided the question was not, “why is no one doing anything” but rather, “what’s stopping me from doing something?”